News

 I don't believe that climate change is a big deal.

 Even though nearly all scientists agree that humans are having a significant impact on our atmosphere and our planet (sources below), let's assume they are wrong and you are right.
-In this case, there is still no downside to us donating money to improve the lives and environment of people that are less fortunate than us.
+In this case, there is still no downside to us donating money to improve the lives and environment of people who are less fortunate than us.

 Why are you getting involved with a politically motivated and sensitive subject like climate change?